realitycheck/PUBLIC/git/rebase_commits_after_squash_in_master.md

 > git rebase --onto master @~4
 ```

-Where *4* is a number of commits on feature_branch2 to rebase
+Where *4* is the current number of commits in feature_branch2 to rebase